ScalablePixelStreaming/APIs/docs/instance-customisation/overview.md

 Applications can be configured with many of the same options that are available through an instance customisation plugin.
 The difference is that application options are applied to **every instance of that application**, whereas instance customisation plugins allow instance configuration on a per-user level and can even allow an end user to influence the instance configuration.

-It is entirely up to you how you choose to customise your instances, for example, you could add map selection, attach storage volumes to the instance based on a user account, etc.
+It is entirely up to you how you choose to customise your instances, for example, you could add map selection, or attach storage volumes to the instance based on a user account, etc.